Association football in Asia: Development of football in India and China

 China is currently 74nd in the Men's FIFA world ranking.

 The prominence of the Chinese super league has been increased in the past 2 years.
 The Chinese super league attracted players from all over the world and is one of the biggest footballing markets in the world.
 China has been investing a lot on Football with Wang Jianlin, Asia's richest man, acquiring a twenty percent stake in the Spanish football club- Atletico Madrid.
 Other Chinese investors have also been investing in football by buying Espanyol in Spain and also some other football clubs in France and the Netherlands as well.
 In the 2017 winter transfer window, the 16 teams in the Chinese super league spent 331 million pounds while the 20 teams in the English Premier League spent a total of 215 million pounds on the acquisition of players.
 China recently announced its desire to create 50,000 new football youth academies by the year 2025.

-Xi Jinping, the General Secretary of the Chinese Communist Party since 2012, is a big football fan and one of the most powerful persons in the world.
-He aims to make China a superpower by putting football in the center of his goal-oriented plan as he wants China to qualify for, host, and win the football World Cup at least once before the year 2050.
+Xi Jinping, the General Secretary of the Chinese Communist Party since 2012, has had fond interest in football.
+He is putting football in the center of his plans as he wants China to qualify for, host, and win the football World Cup at least once before the year 2050.

 Since 2013, the Chinese club, Guangzhou Evergrande has won the Asian Champions League twice in 2013 and 2015 and thus, qualified for the FIFA's Club World Cup.
 They lost to Barcelona in the 2015 Club World Cup tournament and Bayern Munich in 2013.
 Guangzhou Evergrande are seven-time Chinese Super League champions, the most championships won than any other team in the league.